Dr. David R. Hanna, PT, DPT, MS, ATC

 Herb Minch, MS, ATC, a West Liberty native, has held a position of athletic trainer and other titles at West Liberty University since 1994.
 He is a 1985 graduate of Wheeling Park High School, a 1989 graduate of West Liberty University with a bachelor’s degree in health and physical education, and a 1990 graduate of West Virginia University with a master’s degree in physical education with an emphasis in athletic training.
 Herb began his athletic-training career in Wheeling as a clinical athletic trainer for a private physical therapy outpatient clinic.
-After serving four years in the clinical setting, Herb took the opportunity at West Liberty State College to be its first full-time athletic trainer, and he remains in that position today as the head athletic trainer and also now as clinical education coordinator.
+After serving four years in the clinical setting, Herb took the opportunity at West Liberty State College to be its first full-time athletic trainer, and he remains in that position today as the head athletic trainer.

 During this time at West Liberty, he attained National Registry EMT – Paramedic certification and served as the head omen’s softball coach as well, for 17 seasons.